Firehouse, Engine Company 10 and Ladder Company 10

-Firehouse, Engine Company 10 and Ladder Company 10, is a New York City Fire Department (FDNY) fire station, located at 124 Liberty Street across from the World Trade Center site and the National September 11 Memorial & Museum in the Financial District neighborhood of Manhattan, New York City.
+Firehouse, Engine Company 10 and Ladder Company 10, also known as the Ten House, is a New York City Fire Department (FDNY) fire station, located at 124 Liberty Street across from the World Trade Center site and the National September 11 Memorial & Museum in the Financial District neighborhood of Manhattan, New York City.
 It is known for being the first fire station to respond to the terrorist attacks at the World Trade Center on September 11, 2001.